boulme/satans-cert/README.md

 - [bin/](bin) contains scripts to wrap `satans-cert` options.

 - [FibExample_build/](FibExample_build) is a "build" directory for source file [FibExample.v](coq_src/Impure/FibExample.v).
 It illustrates another application of our `Impure` library: how to "certify for free" an external generic memoizing fixpoint operator, ie by using only its polymorphic ML type + a bit of defensive checks.
+See [Impure/README](coq_src/Impure) for details.